 Building insurance also covers materials stored away from the construction site.
 However, they have to be directly associated with your insurance project.
 Whenever you store construction materials in an off-site location, include them as part of your insurable interest.

 You probably store materials within the construction site.
 This saves time and facilitates a smoother workflow.
 Additionally, it reduces the costs of moving materials to or from storage sites.

-If your construction site is poorly secured or in a high-risk area, you could lose a chunk of work materials.
-Considering your huge workload, you shouldn’t have to worry so much about replacing stolen materials.
+If your construction site does not have sfficient security, or in a high-risk area, you could lose a chunk of work materials.
+Moreover, considering your huge workload, you shouldn’t have to worry so much about replacing stolen materials.

 Despite the relief brought about by Builder’s Risk insurance, you should take additional measures to secure your materials.
-Making frequent claims increases your insurance premiums.
-You can improve job-site security by:
+Furthermore, making frequent claims increases your insurance premiums.
+Thus, you can improve job-site security by:

 - Increasing surveillance.